- Soil Association

 -

-Find out where to find, try & buy organic
+Find out where you can buy organic food near you

 The welfare potential of cage systems is really limited.
 Hens aren’t able to perform all of the behaviours that come naturally to them, like foraging, scratching, or dust bathing.
 And these birds never see natural daylight, which is heartbreaking.Kate Still Animal Welfare Specialist, Soil Association